Sandadas Coperehewa

 Sandadas Coperahewa (23 January 1923 – 5 June 2022) was a Sri Lankan Sinhala writer, poet, scholar, art critic, teacher and journalist.

 Life and career

 Coperahewa was born in Pamburana, Matara on 23 January 1923.
 He was educated at Pamburana Sariyuth College, then attended St. Thomas' College, Matara from age 9.
+In 1951, the ‘centenary year’ of the College, Sandadas Coperahewa joined S. Thomas’ College at the invitation of his old friend, Pinto-Jayawardana.
 He was recruited by Warden R. S. de Saram and taught Sinhala, Art and Buddhism for thirty two years (1951–1983) at S. Thomas' College, Mt Lavinia alongside Arisen Ahubudu, GL Jinadasa and D.S.
-Jayasekera.
+Jayasekera.During the 1950s and 1960s, Hela teachers and students popularised the use of pure Sinhala terms over other commonly used Sinhala expressions.